L1-0/WinDoS/README.md

 Spawning sihost leads to unexpected behaviour in context with the Windows Desktop on Windows 10

-*Please use this following PowerShell code responsibly, with caution, and in a lab environment as it could break things or lead to unexpected behaviour.*
+*Please use this following PowerShell code responsibly, with caution, in a lab environment as it could break things or lead to unexpected behaviour.*

 ### Temporarily disturb the Windows Desktop Environment